navcoin/KnowledgeBase/content/NavCoin Core/Locate your data directory.en.md

 ---
-title: How to locate your NavCoin data directory
+title: How to locate your NavCoin data directory?
-date: "2019-03-21"
+date: "2019-09-14"
+order: "040"
 ---

 ## Note